Diff4Splat: Controllable 4D Scene Generation with Latent Dynamic Reconstruction Models

 \subsection{Implementation Details}

-Our framework builds upon a pretrained Video Diffusion Transformer model, CogVideoX~\citep{yang2024cogvideox}, operating within the latent space of a 32-channel $4\times8\times8$ compression 3D Causal Variational Autoencoder.
-The architecture comprises 32 blocks with a hidden dimensionality of 4096, specifically designed for image-to-deformation Gaussian field generation.
-Our LDRM architecture is composed of 16 standard Transformer blocks, the latent features have a channel dimension of $c=32$ and are projected into a 64-dimensional embedding space before being processed by the Transformer backbone.
-To enable text control capabilities, each DiT block incorporates a cross-attention layer that integrates image embedding information from the T5 model~\citep{T5}.
-For training, we employ the AdamW optimizer~\citep{adamw} with an initial learning rate of $10^{-5}$ and a weight decay of $10^{-4}$.
-The loss weighting hyperparameters are set to $\lambda_p=0.5$ for the photometric loss and $\lambda_m=2$ for the motion loss.
-A cosine learning rate scheduler is utilized, and the model is trained for 100,000 iterations until convergence.
-This training process requires approximately 7 days on a setup of 32 A100 GPUs, using BF16 mixed precision.
-At inference time, our Deformable Gaussian Diffusion model generates a complete 4D scene in \textbf{30 seconds}.
+Our framework is built upon CogVideoX~\citep{yang2024cogvideox}, a pretrained Video Diffusion Transformer model operating in the latent space of a 3D Causal Variational Autoencoder with a $32 \times 4 \times 8 \times 8$ compression scheme.
+The architecture consists of 32 blocks and a hidden dimensionality of 4096.
+The Latent Diffusion model for Deformable Radiance Fields (LDRM) comprises 16 standard Transformer blocks.
+Latent features, with a channel dimension of $c=32$, are projected into a 64-dimensional embedding space before being processed by the Transformer backbone.
+The latent tensor is tokenized with a patch size of $2 \times 2$, resulting in a sequence of tokens for the transformer.
+To incorporate textual guidance, each DiT block is equipped with a cross-attention layer that integrates image embeddings from a T5 model~\citep{T5}.

+For training, we utilize the AdamW optimizer~\citep{adamw} with an initial learning rate of $10^{-5}$ and a weight decay of $10^{-4}$.
+The loss weighting hyperparameters are set to $\lambda_{photo}=1.0$, $\lambda_{geo}=0.5$, and $\lambda_p=0.5$ for the photometric loss and $\lambda_m=2$ for the motion loss.
+The model is trained for 100,000 iterations using a cosine learning rate scheduler, requiring approximately 7 days on 32 A100 GPUs with BF16 mixed precision.
+At inference, our model generates a dynamic scene in approximately \textbf{30 seconds}.